Orange Striped Oakworms are Eating My Oak Tree.

 The insecticide is very fast acting.
 I've witnessed caterpillars falling off the tree in less than an hour and they are dead or dying.

 The cost to treat is a little difficult to quote online and also depends on where you are located.
-Small trees are typically $95.00 plus cost of travel if applicable.
-Large trees (larger than 20 feet tall) start at $145.00 plus cost of travel if applicable.
+Small trees up to 20' tall are typically $125.00 plus cost of travel if applicable.
+Larger trees typically start at $195.00 plus cost of travel if applicable.
 If you have multiple trees that need treatment; I offer multiple tree discounts.

-Call me at 205-854-3676 or email to prevent these caterpillars from causing more damage.
+Call me at 205-854-3676 or email firstname.lastname@example.org to prevent these caterpillars from causing more damage.

 David W. Boggan